 1.3.
 The procedure to be followed in applying for a place at the Isle of Wight Studio School is as set out in this Policy.
 The Governors will not accept applications that are not made in accordance with this Policy.

 1.4.
-Although the Isle of Wight Studio School has common admissions criteria for all admissions in Years 10- II and in Years 12-13 the procedure for administering the admission of students varies according to the category of application.
+Although the Isle of Wight Studio School has common admissions criteria for all admissions in Years 10- II the procedure for administering the admission of students varies according to the category of application.

 1.5.
-Parents who wish to apply for a place for their child at the Isle of Wight Studio School should contact the school for a school prospectus and application pack.
+Parents who wish to apply for a place for their child at the Isle of Wight Studio School should contact the school for a school prospectus, application pack and to book on a Tour and Information Evening.

 1.6.
 All references to ‘parents’ in this Policy shall be interpreted referring to parents or legal guardians.